Dog Warden Service

 You can also email email@example.com or call us on 028 9027 0230 to make a report.

-If an animal dies in your house, you must make your own arrangements to dispose of your animal.
+If a domestic pet or non-domestic animal like a fox, bird or badger is found dead in your house or garden, you must make your own arrangements to dispose of the animal.

 Dog control fines

-Dog control fines are issued in accordance with The Fouling of Land by Dogs (Belfast City Council) Act 2012.
-These are the fines issued in the previous 12 months.
+Dog control fines are issued in accordance with The Fouling of Land by Dogs (Belfast City Council) Act 2012 (link opens in new window).
+Enforcement is a key part of our approach to tackling dog control issues across the city.